Pool Table in Basement

 Final Thoughts

 The room you need for your pool table will vary depending on the pool table’s dimensions and your cue’s length.
-You should also consider whether you would place other furniture in the same room as the pool table.
+You should also consider whether or not to place other furniture in the same room as the pool table.
+Account for wall fixtures and other obstructions, such as the cue rack and other wall hangings.

-Furniture that is higher than your hips might interfere with your cue.
+Furniture higher than hip level might interfere with your cue.
 Lower pieces of furniture will not affect your playing experience but will take up space nonetheless, so you need to factor this in as well.
+Smaller rooms can work if laid out properly with the right size pool table, but you are better off using a larger space such as your basement.

 Sources